Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about heterogeneity issues

-Combining distribution-based and quantity-based methods is another way of constructing imbalance settings in NCCL.
-In \cite{salami2024federatedclassincrementallearninghierarchical}, within each task $t$, the dataset $D_t$ is further partitioned into $M$ non-overlapping subsets $D_t^1, D_t^2, \ldots, D_t^M$, one for each of the $M$ clients.
-To enhance the realism of the NCCL environment, the proportion of samples belonging to different classes in $D_t^m$ can be controlled using a parameter $\beta$ in a Dirichlet distribution.
-A smaller $\beta$ value leads to more skewed local label distributions, exacerbating the challenges of federated learning.
-Similarly, in a quantity-based setting, each client may be assigned exactly $\alpha$ classes from the total classes introduced in task $t$, with $\alpha$ typically being much smaller than the total number of classes, thus promoting data heterogeneity.
-These imbalances and heterogeneity force the learning algorithm to be robust against the natural variations that arise in real-world federated networks.

-Unlike other research with data partition algorithms, in \cite{yuan2023peer}, the NDAR application emphasizes real and natural data distributions.
-The authors utilize two real-world datasets for naturalistic driving action recognition (NDAR): the State Farm Distracted Driver Detection dataset \cite{statefarm} and the Track3NDAR dataset from the 2023 AICity Challenge.
+Unlike other research with data partition algorithms, the authors in \cite{yuan2023peer} utilize two real-world datasets for naturalistic driving action recognition: the State Farm Distracted Driver Detection dataset \cite{statefarm} and the Track3NDAR dataset from the 2023 AICity Challenge.
 Statistical heterogeneity depends on factors such as the driver’s physical characteristics, behaviors, and postures.
 Within the same cluster, StateFarm clients' data distribution overlaps more, while AICity clients' data distribution is dispersed.
 For both datasets, a double-splitting approach was employed to divide the data into training and test sets.
 First, the clients were partitioned into training and test clients with an 80-20 ratio.
 Secondly, for each client, the local dataset was randomly split into training and test datasets with the same 80-20 ratio.
 This method ensured that the test data remained unseen during the iterative training process, allowing for an unbiased evaluation of the model's performance on new data.
 This data partitioning strategy facilitated evaluating the proposed FedPC framework's ability to generalize to new clients and unseen data, which is crucial for assessing its real-world applicability.